forgedynasties/Woo-Flow/Backend/docs/product_creation.md

 # Product Creation Documentation

-This guide explains how to create products using the Woo-Kit backend library.
+This guide explains how to create products using the Woo-Flow backend library.
 The library provides a robust set of tools for creating both simple and variable products with various attributes, categories, and variations.

 ## Table of Contents
 1. [Basic Concepts](#basic-concepts)